userdocs/LFTP4WIN/README.md

 `LFTP4WIN-updater.cmd` - Updates Cygwin and `LFTP4WIN-CORE` with no settings lost.

 ## Using LFTP4WIN

+*Please use this [readme](https://github.com/userdocs/LFTP4WIN-CORE/blob/master/README.md) to understand how to properly use this solution.*

 Run the `Double Click Me - WinSCP Startup.cmd` to initialize the setup and start WinSCP.